danUnbanked/lejapay/README.md

 ![leja pay](./source/Capture.PNG)

-Leja Pay is a simlple example of posting ISO 20022 compliant messages on the BSV blockchain.
+Leja Pay is a simlple example of posting an ISO 20022 PAIN (Payment Inititiation) compliant messages on the BSV blockchain.

 ISO 20022 [[1]](#1) is a global open public standard for financial messaging that was started by SWIFT[[2]](#2), the Society for Worldwide Interbank Financial Telecommunication.
 It's an organisation that was founded in Brussels in 1973 to establish some common processes and standards for financial transactions..